-Chemistry & Forensics: Increasing Engagement Through An Integrated Approach
+Chemistry and Forensics: Increasing Engagement Through An Integrated Approach

-Chemistry & Forensics: Increasing Engagement Through an Integrated Approach
+- Comments Off on Chemistry and Forensics: Increasing Engagement Through An Integrated Approach

 Popular television shows like Law & Order: SVU have captivated countless audiences by providing a bridge between chemistry, forensics, and the law.
 Help Teaching understands the challenges of engaging students in chemistry as a discipline and as a practice.
 Here are some ideas and strategies to help make chemistry come alive through forensics during National Chemistry Week and throughout the year.